Medieval Serbian law: Statutes for maritime cities

-The Mining Code
+Mining Code

 Stefan Lazarević promulgated the Mining Code in 1412.
 That Code was intended for all miners and mines of Novo Brdo.
 As the citizens requested, Despot Stefan demanded that a body consisting of 24 people be formed.
 Their task was to draft a new law and submit it to Despot Stefan for its confirmation and issuance in the form of a charter.
 The aim of this Code was to ensure an efficient and undisturbed performance of mining activities.
 The first out of two parts of this Code had 51 articles regulating the right of ventilation and conducting air through other trenches as well as the relations related to the open cut mine and mine pits.
 The other one containing 22 articles stipulated taxes and duties.
 A large number of provisions had been transferred to a so-called Saxon law at the time of Suleiman the Magnificent’s rule (1520-1566) and these provisions were translated into the Ottoman Turkish language.
 There is a well preserved transcript of the Mining Code in the Latin alphabet dating back to the 17th century.

-Statutes

-The basic legal sources in the seaside communities such as Kotor, Budva, Skadar, Bar and Ulcinj were statutes.
-Those were complications of rule books, according to the level of autonomy each of those settlements had reached.
-They contained the provisions stipulating the rights and obligations of the power holders, family law and law of wills, organization of authority, property law and law of contract, criminal law and court proceedings.
-Because of their legal merit, the provisions of the statute were written together in a legal corpus in order to enable the application and long-term usage of the statutory provisions.
-The statutes of Kotor, Budva and Skadar have been preserved, while the existence of the statutes of Bar and Ulcinj has been confirmed, although they have not been preserved.